krlawrence/graph/book/README.md

 **Chapter 5 - MISCELLANEOUS QUERIES AND THE RESULTS THEY GENERATE**
-- Using the Gremlin steps introduced in Chapters 3 and 4, we are now ready to use what we have learned so far and write queries that analyze the air-routes graph in more depth, and answer more complicated questions.
+- Using the Gremlin steps introduced in Chapters 3 and 4, we are now ready to use what we have learned so far and write queries that analyze the air-routes graph in more depth and answer more complicated questions.
 The material presented includes a discussion of analyzing distances, route distribution, and writing geospatial queries.